Medicaid Applications: Why It Makes Sense To Use A Lawyer – Begley Report

-There are two considerations with respect to the timing of filing a Medicaid application.
-The first consideration is don’t file too soon.
-Avoid filing a Medicaid application during the lookback period, if the amount transferred would result in a penalty extending beyond the lookback period.
-The second consideration is don’t file too late.
-Trigger the beginning of the penalty period as soon as possible in appropriate circumstances.
-A careful analysis must be made as to which is the proper filing date.
+It is vitally important to avoid filing a Medicaid application too early or too late.
+The applicant’s financial history must be reviewed to determine whether asset transfers occurred during the lookback period.
+Delaying an application makes sense if a lengthy penalty can be prevented.
+In other cases, the penalty period should be started as soon as possible so the Medicaid application should be filed without delay.
+A careful analysis must be made as to the proper filing date.
 A miscalculation with respect to when to file can result in months or even years of ineligibility and can be extremely costly.

 STATE MANDATED APPLICATION FORM

-The application must be in writing on a form prescribed by the Agency and signed under penalty of perjury.
+The application must be in writing on a form provided by the State.
+The application must be signed by the applicant or his or her agent under penalty of perjury.
 Perjury is a criminal offense.
 Therefore, to avoid committing a criminal offense, it is of the utmost importance for the individual filing the application to do his or her “due diligence” in filing the Medicaid application.
 The individual filing the application must complete the application truthfully and completely and submit it with all of the necessary exhibits attached.
-Great care should be taken to review each exhibit to make sure that it is accurate and complete.
+Great care should be taken to review each exhibit to ensure its accuracy and completeness.

 RESPONSIBILITY OF STATE MEDICAID AGENCY

 The State Medicaid Agency has an obligation to assist applicants in navigating the complexity of the State Medicaid Regulations.
-The Medicaid Agency is staffed with caseworkers, usually known as Income Maintenance Workers.
-Most Medicaid agencies are understaffed, and the caseworkers do not really have time to be of much assistance in complete the application.
-Many caseworkers view their job as reviewing the application and exhibits to be sure that it is complete, rather than providing assistance.
+Most County Boards of Social Services are understaffed, and the caseworkers do not have time to be of much assistance in completing the application.
+Many caseworkers view their job as reviewing the application to be sure it is complete, rather than providing assistance.
 In fairness, caseworkers have a limited amount of time to assist applicants.